Windsor Great Park

 Except for a brief period of privatisation by Oliver Cromwell to pay for the English Civil War, the area remained the personal property of the monarch until the reign of George III when control over all Crown lands was handed over to Parliament.
 The Park is owned and administered by the Crown Estate, a public body established by Act of Parliament in which the monarch and family members associated with its particular parts have non-executive, advisory roles.
-The Grade I listed park is on the Register of Historic Parks and Gardens.
+The park is on the Register of Historic Parks and Gardens with a Grade I listing.
 Windsor Forest and Great Park is a Site of Special Scientific Interest.

+Windsor Great Park is a nationally important site for fungi.
+Over 1,000 species have been found on the park's territory, including 43 species confined exclusively to Windsor.
+Several of Britain's rarest and most endangered species of fungi occur on the park's territory.